-If you feel that your dog’s anxiety is at an unhealthy level, however, always make sure to see a vet.
+If you feel that your dog’s anxiety is at an unhealthy level, they might stick their tongue out during sleeping however, always make sure to see a vet.

 Along the same lines as seeking relief from anxiety, dogs generally feel the need to be protected when they go to sleep.

 This is another instinctual trait that was developed to keep them safe from predators and inclement weather.

 This practice, known as denning, is very common in terriers, and pit bulls share the trait.